 - What is the role of a relational database for Industrial Automation?

-What is an Enterprise Information System?
+What is an Enterprise Information System for Industrial Automation?

 At the core of an Industrial Automation solution is SCADA and a Process Data Historian (click here to learn about Industrial Automation).
 These mature product types have become the main staple for managing critical infrastructure associated with intelligent assets.
 Evidence of how stable some of these systems are, is measured in “up time”, and for some systems this is in the order of 99.999% availability.
+More recently, edge devices are increasing the data capture and intelligence capability placing even greater emphasis on the criticality of information infrastructure software components.

 Can Enterprise Information Systems be highly available?